neilramaswamy/structured-streaming/docs/guides/stateful/watermarks.md

 ## Watermark general principles

-There are three basic principles of watermarks:
+There are three basic principles of watermarks.

-- When defining a watermark and its watermark delay, you walk the line between event times that you will and will not receive.
+### Principle 1: Watermarks are boundaries

+Watermarks define the boundary between event-times the engine won't receive, and event-times the engine will receive.
+A watermark of 4pm tells the engine that it won't have to process any more events before 4pm.

+/* TODO(neil): Insert a diagram here. */

+### Principle 2: Watermark delays define watermarks

+The _watermark delay_ is a user-specified maximum delay that events can have.
+The watermark is computed by subtracting the watermark delay from the largest event-time seen so far.

+/* TODO(neil): Insert a diagram here. */

+ ### Principle 3

-- The current watermark is recalculated at the end of processing each micro-batch.
+The watermark is recalculated at the end of each micro-batch.
-- The current watermark trails the maximum time seen in the most recently completed micro-batch by the watermark delay value.

 ## Watermark conceptual example